Long and Short Form Calling Sequences

 - All of the package command short forms have not been previously defined by using with(PackageName), or

 - The short form of the command has not been previously defined by using the with command, with(PackageName, command).

 Additionally, if another object in the current Maple session has the same name as a command in the PackageName package, the PackageName command can be accessed using PackageName:-command(arguments).

 The short form of a particular PackageName command can be used during the current Maple session after with(PackageName, command) has been entered.
 To use the short form of all the PackageName command names during the current Maple session, enter the with(PackageName) command first.

 For example, use the following short-form calling sequence to compute an interpolating polynomial (assuming with(CurveFitting) has already been entered).

 To see a list of the packages in the current Maple session for which the short form command names are available, use the packages() command.
 For an index of all packages in Maple, see index/package.
 For more information on using with, see with.

-When the underlying implementation of a package is a module.
+For modern packages, the underlying implementation of a package is a module.
 The notation :- (colondash) is called "module notation".
 It is always possible to use the form PackageName:-command to access a command from the package.
 Since the :− notation never evaluates its right-hand side, it is never necessary to use unevaluation quotes in this form.
 This notation is recommended for accessing PackageName commands from within any program you might write so that it executes as you expect in all contexts.
 For more information, see module.